lrspeiser/sigmagravity/README.md

 ### 2.5 Covariant Definition of the Coherence Scalar

+**The coherence scalar C is the primary theoretical object in Σ-Gravity.** The phenomenological coherence window W(r) is a practical approximation to orbit-averaged C, validated by numerical tests (§2.6).

-**Addressing the main theoretical gap:** The phenomenological coherence window W(r) references non-local quantities (galaxy center, disk scale length R_d, cylindrical radius r).
-A proper covariant theory should depend only on quantities constructible from the metric, matter fields, and their derivatives at each spacetime point.
+**Theoretical motivation:** A proper covariant theory should depend only on quantities constructible from the metric, matter fields, and their derivatives at each spacetime point—not on non-local quantities like "galaxy center" or "disk scale length."

-**The solution:** Define a local coherence scalar C from invariants of the matter 4-velocity u^μ using the standard Ellis (1971) decomposition:
+**The covariant coherence scalar:** Define C from invariants of the matter 4-velocity u^μ using the standard Ellis (1971) decomposition:

 $$\mathcal{C} = \frac{\omega^2}{\omega^2 + 4\pi G\rho + \theta^2 + H_0^2}$$